Did you know that Qantas points expire with 18 months of inactivity?

 Even if your Qantas points have expired, all is not lost

-There is nothing stopping you contacting Qantas and pleading your case.
+Cue the Qantas Points Challenge.
+There is nothing stopping you from contacting Qantas and pleading your case.
 While recovery of your points can’t be guaranteed, many readers have reported that Qantas may, at their discretion, issue a Points Earning Challenge.
-In this scenario, members are asked to earn a certain number of points in a predefined timeperiod in order to have their points balance reinstated.